kinguinltdhk/Kinguin-eCommerce-API/features/Webhooks.md

 ### How to respond for webhooks

-For each webhook your endpoint should respond with status `2xx`.
+For each webhook your endpoint must respond with status `2xx`.
 After the first failure response we will try to resend webhook a couple of times at appropriate intervals.

 > Keep in mind, that we are allowed to disable your endpoint when we detect too many failed responses.
 You should be notified about that case by e-mail.